 De Vizeu parte para Bragança Manoel Botelho, e justifica-se nobre dos quatro costados para ser cadete.

-From Vizeu, Manoel Botelho sets off to Bragança, justifying himself as a noble of four sides to become a cadet.
+From Viseu, Manoel Botelho departs for Bragança and justifies himself as a noble from all four sides to be a cadet.

-He asks him for explanations about his bad living with Manoel, and he responds that his brother wants to force him to live a monastic life.
+However, Simão returns to Viseu with his exams completed and approved.
+The father marvels at his son's talent and excuses him for his extravagance for the sake of talent.
+He asks him for explanations about his bad behavior with Manoel, and he replies that his brother wants to force him to live a monastic life.

 Os quinze annos de Simão tem apparencias de vinte.